jainaangi/100-days-coding-challenge/README.md

 Problem Statement:A bracket is considered to be any one of the following characters: (, ), {, }, [, or ].
 Two brackets are considered to be a matched pair if the an opening bracket (i.e., (, [, or {) occurs to the left of a closing bracket (i.e., ), ], or }) of the exact same type.
 There are three types of matched pairs of brackets: [], {}, and ().

+📌 Day 36 :Queue using Two Stacks

+Problem Statement:A queue is an abstract data type that maintains the order in which elements were added to it, allowing the oldest elements to be removed from the front and new elements to be added to the rear.
+This is called a First-In-First-Out (FIFO) data structure because the first element added to the queue (i.e., the one that has been waiting the longest) is always the first one to be removed.